Superluminal Transformations and Indeterminism: Introduction

 More recently, several works have challenged the view that classical theories are fully deterministic \cite{born2012physics, ornstein1989ergodic, prigogine1997end, de2009symplectic, norton2003causation, drossel2015relation, del2018striving, del2019physics, gisin2020real, eyink2020renormalization, ben2020structure, del2021relativity, gisin2021indeterminism, gisin2021synthese, del2021indeterminism, del2023prop, santo2023open, chiribella, DelSantoGisin2024, del2025features}.
 One line of argument, initiated by N.~Gisin and one of us (FDS) \cite{del2019physics}, maintains that classical physics exhibits ontic indeterminacy once a tacit assumption is abandoned---namely, that physical quantities are specified with infinite information.
 Rejecting this assumption amounts to discarding real-number representations, most of which are uncomputable and encode infinite informational content \cite{gisin2020real, gisin2021indeterminism}.
 By relaxing the requirement of infinite precision, indeterminacy is no longer uniquely quantum but can also be intrinsic to classical physics.
 Combined with chaotic dynamics, this opens the possibility that classical systems inherently display indeterministic behaviour \cite{del2019physics, del2021indeterminism, del2025features}.

-At the same time, Dragan and Ekert \cite{dragan2020quantum} recently employed superluminal transformations (SpTs)---first introduced in \cite{parker1969}, extending the Lorentz group to include superluminal velocities---to argue that such transformations may give rise to indeterminism in quantum physics, as well as to complex probability amplitudes.
+At the same time, Dragan and Ekert \cite{dragan2020quantum} recently employed superluminal transformations (SpTs), first introduced in \cite{parker1969}, extending the Lorentz group to include superluminal velocities, to argue that such transformations give rise to indeterminism in quantum physics.
 In this way, they aim to ground quantum indeterminism in relativistic superluminal considerations.
-In a previous work, one of us (AS) analyzed superluminal quantum reference frames for thermodynamic and probabilistic consistency \cite{Sen2025}.
+In a previous work, one of us (AS) analyzed superluminal quantum reference frames for thermodynamic and probabilistic consistency \cite{sen2026superluminal}.

-In this work, we bring together these two approaches to indeterminism---i.e., based, respectively, on finite information and SpTs, to formulate a no-go result which would hold for any theoretical framework above and beyond quantum theory.
+In contrast, here we formulate a theory-independent no-go theorem which, under a set of natural assumptions, establishes an incompatibility between non-order-preserving SpTs and finite information.
+This suggests that the indeterminacy characteristic of finite-information frameworks cannot straightforwardly be reconciled with SpTs.

 We analyze the structure of SpTs, with particular attention to the subclass of Superluminal Lorentz Transformations (SpLTs) \cite{parker1969}, and their implications for the distribution of finite information in spacetime.
-Our arguments do not depend, however, on the specific form of the SpLTs introduced in \cite{parker1969} and studied in \cite{dragan2020quantum, Sen2025}; they apply to general SpTs, including nonlinear cases, as long as the transformations are non-order-preserving for timelike events.
-Non-order-preserving transformations reverse the temporal order of at least one set of spacetime points or events with respect to the initial reference frame (e.g., SpTs).
+Our arguments do not depend on the specific form of the SpLTs introduced in \cite{parker1969} and studied in \cite{dragan2020quantum, sen2026superluminal}; they apply to a broad class of SpTs, including nonlinear generalizations, provided that they are non-order-preserving for timelike events.
+Such transformations reverse the temporal order of at least one set of spacetime events with respect to the initial reference frame.

+Our analysis does not rely on the details of any specific physical model --- indeed, we do not claim that superluminal theories correspond to physical reality --- but rather explores, in the spirit of a toy framework, generic structural features shared by broader classes of theories exhibiting these properties.
+Although speculative, this approach may help clarify the conceptual structure of indeterministic theories and question the claim that superluminal transformations could constitute the fundamental origin of indeterminacy, as suggested in~\cite{dragan2020quantum}.